 Best known for his impeccable, rock solid bass playing with Booker T. & the M.G.’s, the house band for Stax Records all through the 1960’s.

 There’s so much myth and mystery around the brilliant Motown bassist James Jamerson that it’s sometimes hard to know who he really was.
-Thankfully though we have his amazing basslines to listen to, and for many bass players these recordings are a sort of sacred archive, the beginnings of modern bass playing and the creative … Read more
+Thankfully though, we have his amazing basslines to listen to, and for many bass players, these recordings are a sort of sacred archive.
+They represent the beginnings of modern bass playing and … Read more

 I know some of you are probably wondering why I’m writing about a

 bass player who is not really known for playing a Fender Bass, although